Light, crispy, and full of flavor, Panko Parmesan Zucchini Chips are perfect for a snack, side dish, or party appetizer that your guests will love

 I have a love/hate relationship with lemon.
 I like it in small doses, but too much can completely overwhelm a recipe.
 Since I used lemon juice for the garlic aioli dipping sauce, I added some zest on top as well.
 I had some leftover zest and added them to the Panko Parmesan Zucchini Chips at the very end.
 I love the fresh burst of flavor that the zest adds to the chips.
 Again, a little goes a long way.

 Fresh grated Parmesan cheese is the only way to go.
 I admit, I used the stuff in the green can until I bought a fresh chunk of Parmesan at the grocery store.
 I haven’t looked back since.
 There’s no comparison to the bite of fresh Parmesan.
+I mix Parmesan into the Panko Bread Crumbs, and then also add a little more fresh grated Parmesan on top at the end.

 I usually make Panko Parmesan Zucchini Chips for a snack, because I can make a whole bunch and not feel super guilty.
 I’ve done them as a side dish before, but then I get so full from the chips that I can barely eat anything else!